Best Barbecue Sauce

-Why should you make your own barbecue sauce?
+Why should you make your own homemade barbecue sauce?
 Well, you have a point.
 There are some quite good barbecue sauces on the market, from some supermarket varieties (K.C.
 Masterpiece is recognized by many barbecue aficionados as a favorite supermarket brand), and then lots of more gourmet offerings found in specialty food stores and other fancy outlets.

 And how much fun to have your very own house barbecue sauce?
 I’ll tell you, few things make your friends and family look at you with such glowing admiration than passing around a bowl of homemade barbecue sauce, about which you nonchalantly say, “Oh, you like it?
 I’m so glad.”